 For fans of lighter white wines such as Pinot Grigio and Sauvignon Blanc, Avant Chardonnay is a refreshing new blend that supplies a new style of the varietal to people who don’t usually drink it.
 Ideal for hot days, this refreshing and crisp wine can also be appreciated by Chardonnay fans who want to experience something new.

-I asked Randy whether he preferred Kendall-Jackson Vintners Reserve or Avant.
+I asked Randy whether he preferred Kendall-Jackson Vintners Reserve or K-J AVANT.
 “Both are great for different occasions,” he said.
-“Avant with oysters is spectacular.
+“K-J AVANT with oysters is spectacular.
 And Vintners Reserve Chardonnay with Dungeness crab is spectacular.
 It all depends upon the moment and what you’re eating.”